Whonix/uwt/README.md

 folder /etc/uwt.d.

 Uwt can only work only as good as torsocks.
-If torsocks is unable to route all of an application’s traffic over Tor, ex. if there is an leak, there will also be one when using uwt.
+If torsocks is unable to route all of an application's traffic over Tor, ex. if there is an leak, there will also be one when using uwt.
 For that reason, it is recommended to use Anonymity Distributions, that prevent such leaks.